cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-request-a-quote/README.txt

 = 1.1.6 - Released on 10 June 2015 =

 * New: 'ywraq_quantity_max_value' for max quantity in the request a quote list
-* New: Options to choose Email "From" Name and Email "From" Address in Woocommerce > Settings > Emails
+* New: Options to choose Email "From" Name and Email "From" Address in WooCommerce > Settings > Emails
 * New: Frontend Spanish Translation (thanks to Marchcelo Pedra)
 * Updated: Changed the spinner file position, it is added to the plugin assets/images
 * Fix: Default Request a Quote form